abhishekcha/MATCHBOX/work.md

 create  POST /signup API to add data to database push some document using API call from postman error handling using try and catch.

+JS object vs JSON (difference) add the express.json middleware to your app make your signup API dynamic to recive data from the end user User.FindOne with duplicate email ids